sxosh2010/CapeTownGreen/instructions/first_function.md

 38         | up
 39         | down

 To capture keystroke we need to add an event handler (function) to the body of the html document's `onkeydown` event.
 You can use the display function to display the keycode on the screen `displayMessage(e.keyCode);`

+If you open http://localhost:8080/tests.html you should see some green tests now for `keyCodeName`.
+If not, your code needs a bit of tweaking.

 Use the `keyCodeName` function you created above to display up, down, left or right on the screen using the `displayMessage` function when arrow keys are pressed.